-Scrap Metal: In addition to the salvage yards listed in Appendix "C", the Boone County Landfill accepts scrap metal.
+Scrap Metal: In addition to the salvage yards listed in Appendix "C", the Boone County Landfill accepts scrap metal by its scale house and reclaims it through its waste grinding system.
 The scrap metal is transported to Pickett's Salvage, LLC.

-In addition to the 35,000 tons of refuse derived fuel that is processed, an average of over 2,000 tons of ferrous metals are extracted from the waste stream.
+With the Resource Recovery System, in addition to the 35,000 tons of refuse derived fuel that is processed, an average of over 2,000 tons of ferrous metals are extracted from the waste stream.
 This total is estimated to be approximately 97% of the ferrous metals in the waste stream, which is much more efficient than the traditional recycling methods.
 Scrap metal is delivered to AMG Resource Corp of St. Paul, MN. for processing and production of steel.
-The new non-ferrous system is expected to produce 219 tons annually for recycling.
+The new non-ferrous system is expected to produce 219 tons annually for recycling

-Used Oil/Anti-freeze/Flourescent Bulbs: Waste oil is accepted for recycling at various locations in Ames, Boone and Jefferson that also offer oil change services.
-The Boone County Landfill accepts used antifreeze and fluorescent tubes.
-The ARRP also accepts fluorescent tubes.
+Used Oil/Anti-freeze/Fluorescent Bulbs: Waste oil is accepted for recycling at various locations in Ames, Boone and Jefferson that also offer oil change services.
+The Boone County Landfill accepts used antifreeze and fluorescent tubes and bulbs.
+The ARRP also accepts fluorescent bulk

 Rechargeable Batteries: Rechargeable batteries are collected through the National Rechargeable Battery Association's "Charge Up to Recycle" program and participating retailers.
 A toll-free number directs residents to the nearest participating retailer is located based on their home zip code.
 For example, in Boone this program is sponsored by the Boone Wal-Mart.
 Rechargeable batteries are also collected through HHW mobile collection events and at the satellite facilities.